blackshadev/littledev-nl/content/blog/posts/2020-11-15-going-static.md

 state: Draft
 description: >-
-  My journey migrating from WordPress to a fully statistically generated with NuxtJS.
+  My journey migrating from WordPress to a fully statistically generated with NuxtJS, TailwindCSS and Netlify CMS, aka a JAMstack.
 date: '2020-11-15T11:39:59+01:00'
 tags:
   - tag: programming
   - tag: tech
 ---
-So I got in on the new hype nowadays: Staticly generated websites.
+So I got in on the new hype nowadays: Staticly generated websites with a JAMstack.
 My reason for it is twofold, I wanted to learn about this new hype.
 But more importantly, I didn't want to maintain my WordPress, I don't want to update it and it's plugins to keep it secure, I don't keep updating a template in order to keep my website viewable throughout updates and most importantly I don't want to receive emails because some Russians tried to log into my WordPress account or fear it got hacked because I didn't update it quickly enough.

 ## Static... what now?